owncloud/music/README.md

 The translatable strings are extracted from the front-end files of the Music app proper using the `angular-gettext` module.
 This is installed among other dependencies with `npm`.

 In addition, there are some translatable strings within the back-end code and in the front-end files for the embedded Files player and for the Nextcloud Dashboard widget.
 These are handled using the perl script `l10n/l10n.pl`.
 In addition to the perl interpreter, this script requires the module `Locale::PO` (can be installed with CPAN) and the `xgettext` tool.
 On Linux, the latter should be available with `apt-get install gettext` or similar.
-On Windows, this needs to be installed manually; you can find some pointers for this from https://stackoverflow.com/a/7612773.
+On Windows, this needs to be installed manually and the executable must be added to the PATH; at least the version 0.22.5 from https://github.com/vslavik/gettext-tools-windows/releases seems to work well.

 When the tools are setup correctly, all the strings can be extracted from the source codes to `l10n/templates/music.pot` with the command: